tomphp/climbing-the-pyramid/climbing_the_pyramid.md

     | 2016-11-14 | 09:00 | 17:00 |
     | 2016-11-15 | 09:00 | 13:00 |
     | 2016-11-17 | 14:00 | 17:00 |
-  When I pay Kevin's wages for the week for the week starting on 2016-11-14 Then Kevin should get £140 for the week starting on 2016-11-14
+  When I pay Kevin's wages for the week starting on 2016-11-14 Then Kevin should get £140 for the week starting on 2016-11-14
 ```